amyhanv/ens-lookup/README.md

-# ENS Lookup App

-A lightweight front-end application for looking up ENS names and addresses.
+Application for looking up ENS names and addresses

 ## Features